 For information on specifically why your signature was challenged, contact King County Elections.

 King County Elections mails a signature challenge form to every voter with a signature challenge issue, and emails a signature challenge form to every voter that has provided an email address.
-In addition, if you have a signature challenge you can download and print a signature challenge form in the Ballot Tracker tab on our My Voter Information page.
+In addition, if you have a signature challenge you can download and print a signature challenge form either using the links below or by going to the Ballot Tracker tab on our My Voter Information page.

 You can always see whether or not your ballot has been counted by checking the Ballot Tracker tab on our My Voter Information page.